doomnor/anki-manual-zh-tw/src/filtered-decks.md

 Filtered decks offer a lot of possibilities.
-They can be used for previewing cards, cramming cards before a test, studying particular tags, catching up on a backlog with a particular sort order, reviewing ahead of schedule, going over the day's failed cards, and more.
+They can be used for previewing cards, cramming cards before a test, studying particular tags, catching up on a backlog with a particular sort order, reviewing ahead of schedule, going over the day’s failed cards, and more.

 ## Custom Study

 The easiest way to create a filtered deck is with the Custom Study button, which appears at the bottom of the screen when you click on a deck.
-It offers some convenient preset filters for common tasks like reviewing the cards that you have failed that day.
+It offers some convenient presets for common tasks like reviewing the cards you’ve failed that day.
 It will create a filtered deck called "Custom Study Session" and automatically open it for you.

 If an existing "Custom Study Session" deck exists, it will be emptied